lbl-srg/obc/specification/source/verification.rst

 :numref:`fig_coo_coi_val_tre` shows the
 Modelica model that was used to conduct the verification.
-On the left hand side are the data readers that reads the input and output trends from files.
+On the left hand side are the data readers that read the input and output trends from files.
 Next are unit converters, and a conversion for the fan status between a real value and a boolean value.
 These data are fed into the instance labeled ``cooValSta``, which contains the control sequence as shown in :numref:`fig_coo_coi_val_seq`.
 The plotters on the right hand side then compare the simulated cooling coil valve position with the recorded data.